 One of my favourite hacks for making low carb bread is adding psyllium husk.
 Psyllium is a plant that is mainly cultivated in Northern India.
 The ground husks are a dietary fibre that is not only beneficial for your bowels, but also works wonders as a food thickener.
 On top of that, it gives Keto bread a texture similar to whole-wheat bread.
 Here’s an informative guide to psyllium husk.

 This recipe for Keto buns is based on my low carb rolls.
 The rolls use both almond and coconut flour – the two work well in combo.
 They also use butter, which makes them wonderfully rich, almost like a brioche.
 This time, I wanted to create more of a wheat bread taste.
 That’s why I replaced the butter with water and ditched most of the egg yolks (the eggy taste is in the yolks).
-Last but not least, I added psyllium husk powder.
+Last but not least, I added psyllium husk powder, just like in my Keto dinner rolls.
 Boom!

 How to make Keto buns – step by step: